ALieNZ

 When I came to Hollywood, I developed a screenplay (“Bardo”) which was a mainstream film aimed at a wide audience, and also two subsequent low budget indie versions (“Last Verse”, “In a Dark Wood”).

-The screenplay is an epic story that was intended to “overwhelm” the mind of the viewer (simulating what the Tibetans describe as the death experience), and in a TV medium it could be taken more slowly and leisurely, with each segment expanded, so we spend more time with the characters and the situations.
+The screenplay is an epic story that was intended to “overwhelm” the mind of the viewer (simulating what the Tibetans describe as the death experience), and in a TV/streaming medium it could be taken more slowly and leisurely, with each segment expanded, so we spend more time with the characters and the situations.

 Story-synopsis

-The script is a love triangle between three characters who find themselves in the Bardo state – Adam suffers a hear-attack (near-death experience), Julia is truly dead, and Chloe was given a date drug.
+Adam suffers a heart-attack (near-death experience), Julia is truly dead, and Chloe was given a date drug.

-The central character Adam (24), works at a VR startup designing games.
+Adam (24), works at a VR startup designing games.

 Julia has brought Adam and Chloe together for a reason.

-After Adam unexpectedly snaps back to life, Chloe immediately rejects him and they go their separate ways – but Julia engineers a way for Chloe to visit the Bardo through a date-drug experience.
+After Adam unexpectedly snaps back to life, Chloe immediately rejects him, and they go their separate ways – but Julia engineers a way for Chloe to visit the Bardo through a date-drug experience.

 All three are linked in more ways than one.